 Make sure the marbles are equal in size , choose coatings of different colors, and you will create the prettiest plate of amuse-bouches.

-Prepare two large plates : one that will be used as the serving dish, the other to hold the truffles while they’re being made.
-Prepare your coatings (chop/toast/pour) and reserve them in shallow ramequins or small plates.
+- Prepare two large plates: one that will be used as the serving dish, the other to hold the truffles while they’re being made.
+Prepare the coatings and reserve them in shallow ramequins or small plates.

-The cheese is easier to work with when cold, so my advice is to work in three batches : cut out a third of the cheese, and reserve the remaining two thirds in the refrigerator.
+- The cheese is easier to work with when cold, it's best to work in batches: cut out a third of the cheese to work with first, reserving the rest in the fridge.

-Take a small spoonful of goat cheese, about the size of a hazelnut, and shape it into a marble by rolling it between the palms of your hands.
+- Take a small spoonful of goat cheese, about the size of a hazelnut, and shape it into a ball by rolling it between the palms of your hands.
 Place it on the preparation plate.
 Repeat with the rest of the first batch of goat cheese.
-This should yield about twenty truffles.
+This should yield about 20 truffles.
 Wash and dry your hands, as they will be sticky with goat cheese.

-Roll each truffle in the coating of your choice, making sure it is covered all around, and place it on the serving plate.
-You can group the truffles with the same coating together, or mingle them for a nice mosaic effect.
+- Roll each truffle in the coating of your choice, making sure it is covered all around, and place it on the serving plate.
+You can group the truffles with the same coating together, or mix and match.

-Serve along with toothpicks, either in a (preferably cute) mini-jar on the side, or planted in each truffle.
-You could even make little skewers, planting the toothpick in a truffle then in a cherry tomato, a slice of carrot or cucumber, a piece of diced ham, a small piece of bread…
+- Serve with toothpicks, either in a small jar on the side, or planted in each truffle.
+You can also make little skewers, planting the toothpick in a truffle then in a cherry tomato, a slice of carrot or cucumber, a piece of diced ham, a small cube of bread, etc.